HeapSpace/vdb2016/content/speakers/index.md

           - "Learn the best tricks directly from the developers of Spring Boot/IntelliJ IDEA.
 Live coding ahead!"
         long:
           - "IDEs can be powerful, but hard to learn.
 Some features are hidden or simply not well known."
-          - "Let’s end this dilemma and make you more productive and efficient when working on Spring applications."
+          - "Let's end this dilemma and make you more productive and efficient when working on Spring applications."
           - "Learn how to navigate, edit and perform refactorings across a variety of common Spring technologies.
-You’ll leave this session with a whole stack of power tricks - right from the developers working on it."
+You'll leave this session with a whole stack of power tricks - right from the developers working on it."
     tags:
       - tooling
+      - java
   -
     firstname: 'Luis'
     lastname: 'Mineiro'